Security Model

 - control over alternative paths to the same service

 Operators own the deployment inputs.
-Agents consume the MCP tools produced by those inputs.
+Agents consume the Arbiter operations produced by those inputs.

 Callers may explicitly select any configured account exposed by the server.
 Account names and descriptions guide caller behavior, but they are not identity or authorization tiers.